 Bipolar With No Health Insurance?

-Question by Kel: Bipolar with no ?
+Question by Kel: Bipolar with no health insurance?

 I was diagnosed with “manic depression” when I was a teenager.
 I’ve been medicated pretty much continually ever since.
 My manic phases consist of irritability, insomnia, extreme anxiety.
 What I’ve found helped my depression the best was Lexapro, but it got too expensive and had to switch to Celexa.
 I’ve been on this now for several years and it seems I’m not getting the “effect” anymore.
 I don’t know if something else should be added or if I should start a totally new medication.
 I also take Xanax and Klonepin for anxiety.
 Problem being I don’t have any health insurance and all the new anti psychotics are way too expensive.
 I am also not eligible for assistance through the drug companies for medication cost help.
 Anybody have recommendations of medications they have had any luck with that aren’t horribly expensive?